NVC workshop in Ghana

 Then they called a third time some days ahead of the workshop, to remind the participants to come.

 Out of 70 chosen participants, 15 did not come.
-The vacancies were replaced by other interested people from the list.
+The vacancies were replaced by other interested people from the list within a few hours.

 I celebrate the commitment of the organizing team to assemble really interested participants.
 At the same time, I am longing for reliability.
 I think: If I agree to come, I would love to do so.